Edit Page

 HTTPie

-http -a alice:secret -b GET [INSTANCE-URL]/secrets
+http -a alice:secret -b GET [RESTHEART-URL]/secrets

 # Output includes only Alice's message